 |

 In the fascinating world of computing, the operating system plays a crucial role, acting like a conductor that harmonizes the interactions between hardware and software.
-This essential software not only manages the input and output of data but also ensures optimal use of the computer’s resources.
-By preventing interference between various applications, it allows them to run smoothly and safely.
-Understanding how operating systems work and their role is essential for anyone looking to explore the wonders of modern technology.
+This indispensable software not only manages the input and output of data but also ensures optimal use of the resources of the computer.
+By avoiding interference between various applications, it allows them to operate smoothly and securely.
+Understanding how operating systems work and their role is essential for anyone wanting to explore the wonders of modern technology.

 Operating systems are the essential pillar of any computer, smartphone, or connected device, enabling a harmonious interaction between the user and the hardware.
-In this article, we will explore their fundamental role as well as how they operate, while discovering how they ensure a smooth management of resources and data.
+In this article, we will explore their fundamental role and operation, while discovering how they ensure smooth management of resources and data.

 What is an operating system?